 The City’s budget isn’t just a document with numbers — it’s a commitment to building a vibrant city that is welcoming, accepting and makes everyone feel at home.

-The budget allows us to invest in things that improve the quality of life in Mississauga and advance our growth plans as Ontario’s third largest municipality.
-The budget details how the City will allocate resources and funds to meet service expectations for more than 200 programs and services across 13 service areas, while ensuring affordability for residents and businesses.
+The budget allows the City to invest in areas like emergency services, road maintenance, and public transit, truly matter to residents and their families, making life easier, safer, and more convenient.
+Prioritizing infrastructure, building and growth while maintaining a safe and healthy community.
+The budget outlines how the City allocates resources and funds to meet service expectations for more than 200 programs and services across 13 service areas, while ensuring affordability for residents and businesses.

 Property tax is the primary source of revenue for funding services in Mississauga.
 They fund services such as MiWay, climate change mitigation, infrastructure like sidewalks and road repair, fire and emergency services, parks and trails, classes and workshops at community centres and libraries, events, and support for small businesses and major construction.